 They’ll ask you to remove your earrings, then attach sticky electrodes on your scalp using salt-water gel (don’t worry it comes off easily) and your brain waves get measured on the screen.

-Dry EEG’s are the same as above minus the gel.
+Dry EEG’s are the same as a Wet EEG minus the gel.

 Each electrode is its own line and that’s it’s measured electrical activity.
 Think of it like wearing a swim cap with a bunch of wires connected to a computer.

-How long will attaching all of these electrodes take?
+How long will attaching all of the electrodes take?